hymkor/expect/README.md

 and then re-output them to the original destination after parsing .
 However, it is unavailable because on Windows the output is suppressed until CRLF is found when the destination is not the terminal and the expect function can never get a prompt without a newline.

+---

+Looking for a new option?
+Check out [Lispect](https://github.com/hymkor/lispect)